zammad/zammad-documentation/general-glossary.rst

 Article
 =======

-* A case consists of multiple articles.
+* A ticket consists of multiple articles.
 * An article goes through a channel.

-Case
-====

-* All request are named case.
-* In other systems this is also called issue, ticket, etc.

 Channel
 =======